Skip to Content Top

 Fortunately, your burn injury could be covered by workers’ compensation.

-To find out more about your rights, contact an experienced Quincy burn injury attorney today; call Powers & Caccavale at (617) 379-0016 for a free consultation.
+To find out more about your rights, contact an experienced Quincy burn injury lawyer today; call Powers & Caccavale at (617) 379-0016 for a free consultation.

 What Are the Most Common Workplace Burn Injuries?